 - 7.1.
 Opt-in: In recognition of the variation in business models and product offerings of Digital platforms, this Code is designed to allow a range of businesses to make commitments by way of opt-in arrangements.
 Within three months of signing the Code, Signatories will nominate the provisions to which they commit using the Opt-in Nominations Form in Appendix 1.
 A Signatory is not bound to comply with commitments it has not nominated. - 7.2.
 Withdrawal from Code: A Signatory may withdraw from the Code or a particular commitment under the Code by notifying DIGI. - 7.3.
 Annual Report: In addition to the Opt-in Nomination Form under section 7.1, each Signatory will provide an annual report to DIGI setting out its progress towards achieving the outcomes contained in the Code which will be published on the DIGI website.
 The first report will be in the form of the template report provided in Appendix 2 and submitted within three months of the commencement of the Code.
-Signatories commit to develop and implement, within six months of the commencement of this Code, an agreed format for future annual reports and a guideline that will inform the data and other information to be included in subsequent reports.
+Signatories commit to develop and implement, within six months of the commencement of this Code, an agreed format for future annual reports and a guideline that will inform the data and other information to be included in subsequent reports. - 7.4.
+Complaints: Signatories have established a complaints facility for resolving complaints by the public about possible breaches of Signatories' commitments under the Code.
+The public can access the facility via a complaints portal on DIGI's website.
+An independent Complaints Sub-committee resolves complaints in accordance with Terms of Reference, which are published on the DIGI website, together with information about the operation of the complaints facility and the governance of the Code.
+The complaints facility does not accept complaints about individual items of content on Signatories' products or services, which should be directed to the relevant Signatory via their reporting mechanisms.

-- 7.4.
-Complaints: Signatories agree to establish, within six months of the commencement of this Code, a facility for addressing non-compliance by Signatories with their general commitments of the Code (including to the seven objectives and ten outcomes).
-The facility will hear appeals of complaints of Code breaches that have not been acted upon by Signatories (but not individual complaints of Signatories' decisions regarding content on their platforms, including whether specific items of content should be retained or removed).
-Signatories also agree to develop and document a process describing circumstances in which a non-compliant Signatory may be removed.
-As part of this process, Signatories will also consider how they can leverage current arrangements with government and relevant regulatory agencies to identify and address instances of Inauthentic Behaviours that propagate Disinformation and are the subject of measures addressed by this Code. - 7.5.
-Code Administration: The Administrator of this Code is DIGI who will establish a sub-committee comprising representatives from Signatories and independent members who will meet at six monthly intervals to review the actions of Signatories and monitor how they are meeting their commitments under the Code. - 7.6.
+- 7.5.
+Regulatory Agencies: Signatories will also consider how they can leverage current arrangements with government and relevant regulatory agencies to identify and address instances of Inauthentic Behaviours that propagate Disinformation and are the subject of measures addressed by this Code. - 7.6.
+Code Administration: The Administrator of this Code is DIGI who has established an Administration Sub-committee comprising representatives from Signatories and independent members who will meet at six monthly intervals to review the actions of Signatories and monitor how they are meeting their commitments under the Code.
+In addition, DIGI has appointed an independent expert to fact check and attest Signatories' annual transparency reports under the Code, in order to incentivise best practice and compliance. - 7.7.
 Code Review: The Code will be reviewed after it has been in operation for twelve months, and thereafter at two yearly intervals.
 The reviews will be based on the input of the Signatories, and on relevant government bodies (including the Australian Communications and Media Authority) and other interested stakeholders including academics and representatives from civil society active in this field.